nthuy190991/polygonization_PIA2019/README.md

 The algorithm is included in the main script named **polygonization_dutter.m**.
 To perform a test run, run the script **test.m**.
 Three examples are provided in folder **example**.
 They are real building boundaries.

+### Parameters
+Two threshold parameters are required:
+- Vspec: standard deviation of distances between the points in a segment and its corresponding edge.
+- Mspec: minimum length of resulting edges.
+These two parameters are in **meter** units (not in pixel).

 ## Examples